I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 of all states in changedStateArray

-, so that if this State
+, ensuring that if this State

 Conclusion#